magento/devdocs/guides/v2.3/graphql/functional-testing.md

 {:.bs-callout .bs-callout-info}
 Each fixture should have a corresponding rollback file.

 Magento provides fixtures in the `dev/tests/integration/testsuite/Magento/<ModuleName>/_files` directory.
 Use these fixtures whenever possible.
-Place your custom fixture and rollback files in the corresponding location for your module.
+When you create your own fixture, also create a proper rollback.

 ### Fixture files